 Taylor criticizes the critics as too narrow and blind to their own acceptance of the Modern Moral Order.
 Rationalist critics of Romanticism often forget how much they “seek ‘fulfilment’ and ‘expression.’”
 Opponents of technology often forget how it was disengaged reason that proposed freedom, individual rights, and the affirmation of ordinary life.
 Radical opponents and repudiators of modern life nevertheless appeal to a “universal freedom from domination.”15

 Against all this blindness and “partisan narrowness” Taylor sees hope “implicit in Judaeo-Christian theism... and... its central promise of a divine affirmation of the human[.]”16 So perhaps the future can be reached in a sociable compromise between ordinary material flourishing and higher spiritual goals without the convulsion of Kairòs.

 Charles Taylor provides us with an answer to the question of whether it is possible to transfigure moral witness into a life “in common” without the annealing fire of sacred violence.
-He echoes, in his liberal Catholicism, the neo-Marxist solution of Jürgen Habermas and an intersubjective lifeworld that balances and softens the hard edge of instrumental reason and its dominating systems.
+He echoes, in his liberal Catholicism, the neo-Marxist solution of Jürgen Habermas: the intersubjective lifeworld that balances and softens the hard edge of instrumental reason and its dominating systems.
 This, of course, has been the project of conservatives ever since Edmund Burke and his Reflections on the Revolution in France at the end of the 18th century.
-We conservatives even have a name for it: civil society.
+We conservatives even have a name for the world that is to come: civil society.

 1Martin Heidegger, Being and Time, HarperOne, 1962, p.
 158-159.